 Senior Member – Luis Lopez

 Luis Lopez was born in Brooklyn New York and raised in a single parent household by his mother.
 By his own account, Luis says he didn’t get the proper guidance as a child, so attending school wasn’t important to him.
-At the age of 12, Luis turned to the streets and began selling crack cocaine for older drug dealers in the neighborhood.
+At the young age of 12, Luis turned to the streets.

-In 1991, when Luis was 14 years old, someone he knew tried to rob him for his drug money at gun point.
-The robber shot Luis several times with the intentions of killing him.
+In 1991, when Luis was 14 years old, he was robbed and shot by someone he knew.
 Fortunately, Luis survived the attack, but a spinal cord injury left him confined to a wheelchair for the rest of his life.